Proposed United States annexation of Santo Domingo: Racial aspect to the argument

 The annexation proposal was both reinforced and hindered by white nationalist ideas.
-In the post-Civil War U.S., the American notion of manifest destiny had evolved to encompass territory outside of continental America.
-There were many white Americans and US senators who feared incorporating a racially mixed population into the U.S., largely due to its capacity to dilute the white vote and reshape the status quo, as well as associating the prospective new population with moral decline.
+In the post-Civil War US, the American notion of manifest destiny had evolved to encompass territory outside of continental America.
+There were many white Americans and US senators who feared incorporating a racially mixed population into the US, largely due to its capacity to dilute the white vote and reshape the status quo, as well as associating the prospective new population with moral decline.

-In addition to the coaling station, Grant felt that the Dominican Republic's immense resources could provide sustenance for the mass emigration of African Americans from the South of the U.S. to Santo Domingo.
-He hoped that this exodus would benefit America, Santo Domingo, and the African Americans since it would lower the chances of a race war within the U.S.; provide skilled workers to the island; and would enable the 4 million newly emancipated African Americans in the southern U.S. to leave the racism and poverty of the post-war South and start their own republican nation under the guidance of the U.S. In his final annual address to the nation in 1876, Grant said that the annexation would have raised the material and political fortunes of millions of African Americans.
+In addition to the coaling station, Grant felt that the Dominican Republic's immense resources could provide sustenance for the mass emigration of African Americans from the South of the US to Santo Domingo.
+He hoped that this exodus would benefit America, Santo Domingo, and the African Americans since it would lower the chances of a race war within the US; provide skilled workers to the island; and enable the 4 million newly emancipated African Americans in the southern US to leave the racism and poverty of the post-war South and start their own republican nation under the guidance of the US.
+In his final annual address to the nation in 1876, Grant said that the annexation would have raised the material and political fortunes of millions of African Americans.
 Their mass movement to Santo Domingo would have made African Americans “master of the situation, by enabling them to demand [their] rights at home on pain of finding them elsewhere.”

-Grant also felt that if the U.S. used its resources and technology to turn Santo Domingo into a huge producer of tropical goods (like tobacco and sugar) then it would reduce America's reliance on trade with slave states like Brazil and Cuba, thus helping to end slavery in the Americas.
+Grant also felt that if the US used its resources and technology to turn Santo Domingo into a huge producer of tropical goods (like tobacco and sugar) then it would reduce America's reliance on trade with slave states like Brazil and Cuba, thus helping to end slavery in the Americas.

-Despite President Grant framing the proposal as a moral effort to protect Dominicans, reinforce the Monroe Doctrine and provide a haven for African Americans fleeing persecution in the Reconstruction South, this rhetoric has been debated by historians as masking deeper concerns of racial integration and white supremacy.
-Grant’s list outlining his reasons behind annexation, ‘Reasons Why Santo Domingo Should be Annexed to the United States?’, argued:
+Although Grant framed the proposal as a moral effort to protect Dominicans, reinforce the Monroe Doctrine, and provide a haven for African Americans fleeing persecution in the Reconstruction South, this rhetoric has been debated by historians as masking deeper concerns of racial integration and white supremacy.
+Grant's list outlining his reasons behind annexation, 'Reasons Why Santo Domingo Should be Annexed to the United States?', argued: